TluwaniMS/redis-cache-test/README.md

 ## NB!
 Please make sure you have a running instance of Mongodb and Redis-cache.

+* Step 1:

+Switch to the projects root directory and run "npm install" to install the rquired packages.

 # Dependencies:
 * CORS
 * EXPRESS